Sparrows Can't Sing: Plot

-Cockney sailor Charlie comes home from a long voyage to find his house razed and his wife Maggie missing.
-She is in fact now living with bus driver Bert and has a new baby – whose parentage is in doubt.
-Charlie's friends won't tell him where Maggie is because he is known to have a foul temper.
-But he finally finds her and, after a fierce row with Bert, they are reconciled.
+Cockney sailor Charlie comes home from a two-year voyage to find his house in East London demolished and his wife Maggie missing.
+She is in fact now living with bus-driver Bert and has a new baby – whose parentage is in doubt.
+At first, Charlie's friends and family won't tell him where Maggie is, because he is known to have a foul temper, but he hears gossip she has been living with another man.
+She eventually meets him and they have an uncomfortable conversation.
+Later, after a confrontation with Bert, Maggie and Charlie leave together, still bickering.